Skip to main content

 Data Selection

-The data selection tab is where the graph is constructed, and the items from the panel scope and series appearance libraries are used.
+The data selection tab is where the graph is constructed, and the items from the data set scope and series appearance libraries are used.
 There are three levels to manage when building a graph:

 1. Tab